 Financing: negotiate better terms with banks or brokers.

-Additional suggestion: Review your suppliers quarterly: are there better options?, can you renegotiate terms?, are there unnecessary duplications?
+Additional suggestion: Review your suppliers quarterly: are there better options?, can you renegotiate terms?, are there unnecessary duplicates?

 5. Manage your cash flow well

-Even if you sell a lot, if you don't manage collections and payments well, you could run out of liquidity.
-Cash management is vital for paying suppliers, buying stock, and maintaining operations.
+Even if you sell a lot, if you do not manage incoming and outgoing payments well, you can run out of cash.
+Cash management is vital to pay suppliers, buy stock and keep operations running.

 Basic actions:

-Avoid paying everything in cash if you can agree on 30-day payments.
+Avoid paying everything upfront if you can agree 30-day payment terms.

-Always have a minimum cushion to cover 1 month of fixed expenses.
+Always keep a minimum buffer to cover 1 month of fixed costs.

 A good practice is to do a simple monthly financial close.
-You don't need complex accounting reports.
+You do not need a complex accounting report.
 Just review:

 Net profit for the month.